 "One of your own dies in the line of duty, you can't give full attention to the job," Northern said.
 "He always had a positive attitude and a smile on his face -- he was happy to be at work.
 He was just wonderful guy."

-OCTOBER 29 -- RIVERSIDE, CA: Most of the 10 fires in California's latest wildfire disaster probably were caused by thrill-seeking arsonists, according to law enforcement officials.
+ARSON SUSPECTED IN MOST CALIFORNIA FIRESOCTOBER 29 -- RIVERSIDE, CA: Most of the 10 fires in California's latest wildfire disaster probably were caused by thrill-seeking arsonists, according to law enforcement officials.

-10-29 California fire map - click to enlarge"All these fires may be arsons," said Chip Patterson with the the San Bernardino County Sheriff's Department.
+"All these fires may be arsons," said Chip Patterson with the the San Bernardino County Sheriff's Department.
 "We know that arson has already killed four people in our county.
 I think it's a strong possibility that the others are arson as well."

 The San Francisco Chronicle reported that witnesses in San Bernardino saw two men start the Old Fire on Saturday.
+Eight of the other nine fires are assumed to be arson.

 Andrea Tuttle, CDF director, said the agency had not ruled out arson in any of the fires.